AutonomyLab/bebop_autonomy/docs/autogenerated/ardrone3_settings_param.rst

   * 0: The drone will try to return to the take off position
   * 1: The drone will try to return to the pilot position
+  * 2: The drone will try to return to the target of the current (or last) follow me

 GPSSettingsReturnHomeDelayDelay
 -----------------------------------------------------------